Scalable load balancing in networked systems: A survey of recent advances: Load balancing in graph topologies

-Fix some function $n: \N \to \N$, and recall the set $\cS^N(n(N))$ as before as well as the class $\CJSQ(n(N))$ where each arriving task is assigned to one of the servers in $\cS^N(n(N))$.
-It should be emphasized that for any scheme in $\CJSQ(n(N))$, we are not imposing any restrictions on how the incoming task should be assigned to a server in $\cS^N(n(N))$.
+\paragraph{A class of sloppy load balancing schemes.} Fix some function $n: \N \to \N$, and recall the set $\cS^N(n(N))$ as before as well as the class $\CJSQ(n(N))$ from Section~\ref{ssec:pf-idea-1}, where each arriving task is assigned to one of the servers in $\cS^N(n(N))$.
+It should be emphasized that for any scheme in $\CJSQ(n(N))$, we are not imposing any restrictions on \emph{how} the incoming task should be assigned to a server in $\cS^N(n(N))$.
 The scheme only needs to ensure that the arriving task is assigned to some server in $\cS^N(n(N))$ with respect to \emph{some} tie breaking mechanism.
 Observe that using Corollary~\ref{cor:bound} and following the arguments as in the proof of Theorems~\ref{fluidjsqd} and~\ref{diffusionjsqd}, we obtain the next proposition, which provides a sufficient criterion for asymptotic optimality of any scheme in $\CJSQ(n(N))$.

 \begin{proposition} For $0 \leq n(N) < N$, let $\Pi \in \CJSQ(n(N))$ be any scheme. {\rm(i)} If $n(N) / N \to 0$ as $N \to \infty$, then $\Pi$ is $N$-optimal, and {\rm(ii)} If $n(N) / \sqrt{N} \to 0$ as $N \to \infty$, then $\Pi$ is $\sqrt{N}$-optimal. \end{proposition}